Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Methods

-\paragraph{Study Structure and Timeline} The single exposure study (Study 2A) consisted of one 30-40 minute session where participants completed pre-treatment surveys, engaged in all conversation tasks, completed post-treatment surveys and the goodbye task.
-Study 2B administered an additional survey five weeks later after four weeks of no AI contact (with psychosocial, consciousness and future companionship intentions measures).
-The repeated exposure study (Study 3) followed a structured weekly pattern over four weeks.
-Participants first completed a pre-treatment survey which established baselines (psychosocial measures, companionship usage and intentions).
-Then each week, participants engaged in domain conversations Monday-Thursday (5-10 minutes each).
-On Fridays, they completed a domain conversation and a weekly survey measuring attachment (separation distress, reliance, self-disclosure and perceived understanding) and relational constructs (tool-friend perceptions).
-After four weeks (day 20), participants completed the usual conversation, and end of week battery plus comprehensive exit measures including psychosocial retests, consciousness beliefs, future seeking companionship intentions, and qualitative reflections, followed by the goodbye task.
+\paragraph{Study Protocol} The single exposure study consisted of one 30--40 minute session (pre-treatment surveys, conversation tasks, post-treatment surveys, goodbye task), with a follow-up survey five weeks later after a month of no AI contact (with psychosocial, consciousness and future companionship intentions measures).
+The repeated exposure study followed a structured pattern over four weeks.
+Participants first completed a pre-treatment survey to establish baselines (psychosocial measures, companionship usage and intentions).
+Each week, participants engaged in domain conversations Monday-Thursday (5-10 minutes each).
+On Fridays, they completed a domain conversation and a weekly battery with attachment and relational constructs.
+After four weeks (final session), participants completed the usual conversation, and end of week battery plus additional exit measures including psychosocial retests, consciousness beliefs, seeking companionship intentions, and qualitative reflections, followed by the goodbye task.
 In both studies, participants who failed pre-treatment attention or engagement screeners were excluded before randomisation.
+Full protocols are in SI.5.

 We give necessary detail here on each outcome variable reported in the main paper, alongside any pre-processing steps.
-Full materials are provided in the Supplementary Information.
+Full wording and details are in SI.5.